Cost of quantum secret key: Key of formation

 while (as this state is a strictly irreducible private state), from Corollary~\ref{prop:pbitbounds}, its asymptotic key cost equals $\log_2 d_k =1$.
 Hence, whenever $d_s > 4$, the entanglement cost exceeds the key cost of this state.
 Now, since $E_F\geq E_F^{\infty}=E_C$, we have that for the above state $E_F(\gamma_{2,d_s})>K_F(\gamma_{2,d_s})$ for $d_s \geq 4$.
 Due to this strict inequality holding, we cannot prove monotonicity of $K_F$ for mixed states by the same approach given in the proof of Observation~\ref{pbs:KF-LOCC-mono}.

-We do not provide a general proof of monotonicity under LOCC operations; however, here we present partial results.
-In \cite{Horodecki2009}, it is stated that any convex-roof type measure, to which $K_F$ belongs to, is montonic under LOCC if and only if it is montonic under local measurements on average.
-However for the sake of completness, we show here explicitly the proofs of monotonicity of $K_F$ under all other elementary operations, including adding a local auxiliary state, local partial trace, and random unitary channels. \begin{observation} If $K_F$ is non-increasing under the action of some operation $\Lambda\in \operatorname{LOCC}$ on strictly irreducible generalised private states, then it is non-increasing under the action of $\Lambda$. \end{observation}
+We do not provide a general proof of monotonicity under LOCC operations.
+However, here we present partial results.
+In~\cite{Horodecki2009}, it is stated that any convex-roof type measure, to which $K_F$ belongs, is monotonic under LOCC if and only if it is monotonic under local measurements on average.
+However for the sake of completeness, we show here explicitly the proofs of monotonicity of $K_F$ under all other elementary operations, including adding a local auxiliary state, local partial trace, and random unitary channels. \begin{observation} If $K_F$ is non-increasing under the action of some operation $\Lambda\in \operatorname{LOCC}$ on strictly irreducible generalized private states, then it is non-increasing under the action of $\Lambda$. \end{observation}

 \begin{proof} Let $\rho$ be an arbitrary bipartite state.
-Since $K_F$ is equal to the infimum over ensembles of $\rho$ into strictly irreducible generalised private states, then for all $\eta > 0 $, there exists an ensemble $\{(p_i,\gamma_i)\}_i$ such that
+Since $K_F$ is equal to the infimum over ensembles of $\rho$ into strictly irreducible generalized private states, then for all $\eta > 0 $, there exists an ensemble $\{(p_i,\gamma_i)\}_i$ such that